pingfu/pingfu.github.io/_posts/2012-03-26-get-current-directory-using-csharp.markdown

 tags: c#
 ---

 How should you get the current directory in C#?
-There are several properties which expose the directory from which the application is executing, but there are subtle differences to each:
+There are several properties which expose the directory from which an application is executing, but there are subtle differences to each:

 1. `Application.ExecutablePath` - Includes the assembly name.
 2. `Application.StartupPath` - This is inside the Windows.System.Forms namespace.